Meet our Founder

 "My life's work and personal calling is to positively impact, guide the trajectories, and change the narratives of our youth." - Tanesha S. Windom

 Founding President & CEO

 Tanesha Windom is no stranger to life's challenges.
-She formed My Sister's Keeper in response to her own tumultuous adolescence and hurting, under-privileged, under-valued, and under-served young ladies who could benefit from the love, guidance, skill set, and resources of caring, professional, and experienced women.
-This human servant, advocate, and philanthropist has led the organization in positively impacting the lives of over 1500 youth ages 7-18.
+She formed My Sister's Keeper in response to her own tumultuous adolescence and the growing number of hurting, under-privileged, under-valued, and under-served young ladies in need of love, wisdom, guidance, and resources.
+This human servant, advocate, and philanthropist has led the organization in positively impacting the lives of thousands of youth ages 7-24.
 Affectionately referred to as Ms. Tanesha, she has demonstrated exceptional and expansive organizational leadership, administrative capabilities, program development, strategic planning, fund development, project management, and effective client-based services.
 She is also a limited-licensed professional counselor who has earned a Bachelors of Science Degree in Business Administration from Rochester College and a Master's of Arts Degree in Clinical Mental Health Counseling from the University of Detroit Mercy.
 Windom is a member of the American Counseling Association.
 She is passionate about utilizing her expertise to "keep" her girls on the path to success.
-Inasmuch, she has developed and implemented MSK curriculums, I Am a Keeper and Keep Her: The 7 P's to Healthy Youth Development, to ensure successful program outcomes.
-Tanesha loves spending quality time with her two sons, singing, the arts and world travel.
+Inasmuch, she authored and implemented MSK curriculums, Keep Her and I Am a Keeper: The 7 P's to Healthy Youth Development, which contribute documentable evidence for favorable program outcomes.
+Tanesha loves spending quality time with her two sons, writing, singing, the arts and world travel.
 She credits Almighty God and gives God all the Glory for her life's achievements.
-She aims to give the greatest gift, and to live the more excellent way which is in love.
+As an outflow of her gratitude, she aims to share the greatest gift with others, which is love.